idio-lang/guide/idio-source/functions.rst

 directly which will return a list of matches.

-``glob`` can return no matches, the empty list, ``#n``, so you will need to test before passing the list onto an external command (as the constant ``#n`` has no sensible stringified representation for external commands):
+``glob`` can return no matches, the empty list, ``#n``, so you will need to test before passing the list onto an external command:

 .. code-block:: idio